erikh/go-defaults/README.md

-## Use struct tags to determine struct defaults
+## Use struct tags and call functions to determine struct defaults

 Similar to rust's `Default` trait; just make sure you call the `defaults.Default()` function against pointer versions of your structs.
 It will only fill values that are not already at their golang-defined defaults, meaning you can use this after setting struct elements and it will do the right thing.